* weekly on Saturdays: Elkhart Texas

 We are pledging the best possible care to our horses in need and can only help "so many" at a time!
 Thanks for understanding.

-We do hope for your ongoing support for those that are with us already, thank you!
+We do hope for your ongoing support for those that are with us already, and many more in need.

 We try our absolute best at the rescue to help any and all draft horses in need and we actively seek them out at auction to pull them out of that sometimes deadly pipeline!